rudra-iitm/cups-rock/TESTING.md

 ## Notes
 - Ensure all the environment variables are correctly set before running the Docker commands.
-- The CUPS web interface can be accessed at `http://localhost:<port>` to manage printers and check job statuses.
+- The CUPS web interface can be accessed at `http://localhost:CUPS_PORT` to manage printers and check job statuses.
+- **The container must be started in `--network host` mode** to allow the CUPS instance inside the container to access and discover local printers running on the host system.